GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (53) .md

 **At Higher Tiers**: Each tier beyond the original extends the range by 1 yard.

 **Critical Failure**: Your words are instead shrill and crackled as you strain your voice.
 Yourself and every creature within a number of yards equal to the spell's tier suffer a sonic attack.
 The attack has advantage against you and disadvantage against each other creature.
 Your voice will sound weak until your spell-sickness has recovered.

+#### Destructive Volley

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Effect**: You overload a wand in your possesion, casuing it to spew 1d4+1 rays, each as though the wand was being fired by you at a target of your choice.
+This causes the wand to be destroyed by the process.

+If the spellcheck was a critical success, you may gain a bonus to one of the attacks equal to the points of success for the purpose of determining if the attack is a critical hit.

+**At Higher Tiers**: For each tier beyond minimum, an additional such ray is fired.

+**Critical Failure**: You instead are subject to a number of the wand's attacks equal to the spell's tier.
+The wand is still destroyed.

 #### Dragon's Breath